-- 10.12 The module content is the final determinant for credit recognition and granting in instances where the two module of different qualification types exit at the same NQF level. - 10.13 In the case where a student did not pass the pre-requisite module(s) for the module that exemption was requested for, the exemption may be provisionally granted but not loaded on the academic record until the student has passed the pre-requisite module(s). - 10.14 In the case of credits for a qualification obtained at a South African institution, exemption is only granted to a student who has passed corresponding modules at an institution that is recognised by the Department of Higher Education and Training and the qualification is registered on the NQF with a valid SAQA identity number. - 10.15 In the case of credits for a qualification obtained at a foreign or international institution, exemption is granted to a student who passed corresponding modules at the foreign or international institution that is recognised and pegged on the NQF and the qualification is verified with SAQA with modules pegged at appropriate NQF levels. - 10.16 Exemptions may be granted for modules passed from a Higher Certificate or Diploma completed at Unisa or any other recognised private or public institution even though the completed qualification was used to articulate to the Degree. - 10.17 In the case where a completed qualification was used to obtain a certificate of exemption to provide admission to the degree, backdating of a certificate of exemption (where necessary) is requested and if declined, exemptions or credits will not be considered. - 10.18 If a student does not succeed and pass any module in the year in which they are exempted for, their exemption shall be subject to the curriculum rules in force in the year in which they continue their studies. - 10.19 No exemptions will be granted for any Unisa signature modules. - 10.20.
-No exemption will be granted if a student failed the module at UNISA and then applies for an exemption with a qualification that pre-dates the registration and failure of the module at Unisa. - 10.21 If the qualification was obtained or the module was passed at another institution after the student failed the module at UNISA an exemption may be considered. - 10.22 A student must repeat a module from which he/she has not been exempted for in terms of the rules of exemptions and credit transfers. - 10.23 In circumstances where rules are not clear and/or yet to be determined, each application will be dealt with on its individual merits and will be evaluated on a case by case basis. - 10.24 Applications for exemptions can only be submitted during the registration period once a student has been granted admission to a qualification. - 10.25 The University may amend or cancel the exemptions that were erroneously granted or declined, without receiving notification from the student. - 10.26 All exemptions of modules passed with or without distinction from the previous institutions will appear as exempted (without marks) on the student's academic record. - 10.27 All exemptions of modules passed at Unisa in a previously incomplete and completed qualification will appear as exempted with marks in the students' academic record - 10.28 Students who have extensive relevant working experience related to the module(s) may consider applying for RPL, if the UNISA RPL conditions are met. (www.unisa.ac.za/rpl
+- 10.12 The module content is the final determinant for credit recognition and granting in instances where the two modules of different qualification types exit at the same NQF level. - 10.13 In the case where a student did not pass the pre-requisite module(s) for the module for which exemption was requested, the exemption may be provisionally granted but not loaded on the academic record until the student has passed the pre-requisite module(s). - 10.14 In the case of credits for a qualification obtained at a South African institution, exemption is only granted to a student who has passed corresponding modules at an institution that is recognised by the Department of Higher Education and Training and the qualification is registered on the NQF with a valid SAQA identity number. - 10.15 In the case of credits for a qualification obtained at a foreign or international institution, exemption is granted to a student who passed corresponding modules at the foreign or international institution that is recognised and pegged on the NQF, and the qualification is verified with SAQA with modules pegged at appropriate NQF levels. - 10.16 Exemptions may be granted for modules passed for a higher certificate or diploma completed at Unisa or any other recognised private or public institution even though the completed qualification was used to articulate to the degree. - 10.17 In the case where a completed qualification was used to obtain a certificate of exemption to provide admission to the degree, backdating of a certificate of exemption (where necessary) is requested.
+If declined, exemptions or credits will not be considered. - 10.18 If a student does not succeed and pass any module in the year in which they are exempted, their exemption shall be subject to the curriculum rules in force in the year in which they continue their studies. - 10.19 No exemptions will be granted for any Unisa signature modules. - 10.20 No exemption will be granted if a student failed the module at Unisa and then applies for an exemption with a qualification that pre-dates the registration and failure of the module at Unisa. - 10.21 If the qualification was obtained or the module was passed at another institution after the student failed the module at Unisa, an exemption may be considered. - 10.22 A student must repeat a module from which he or she has not been exempted in terms of the rules of exemptions and credit transfers. - 10.23 In circumstances where rules are not clear and/or yet to be determined, each application will be dealt with on its individual merits and will be evaluated on a case-by-case basis. - 10.24 Applications for exemptions can only be submitted during the registration period once a student has been granted admission to a qualification and for a qualification where the exemption forms part of the curriculum. - 10.25 The university may amend or cancel the exemptions that were erroneously granted or declined, without prior notification to or from the student. - 10.26 All exemptions of modules passed with or without distinction from the previous institutions will appear as exempted (without marks) on the student's academic record. - 10.27 All exemptions of modules passed at Unisa in a previously incomplete and completed qualification will appear as exempted with marks in the students' academic record. - 10.28 Students who have extensive relevant working experience related to the module(s) may consider applying for RPL, if the Unisa RPL conditions are met (www.unisa.ac.za/rpl).